cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 ### Comply with

-_Comply with_ is a relation existing between an entity and a standard.
+_Comply with_ is a relation existing between a document, a role or an organisation and a standard or criteria.

 For example, the _technical specification_ **complies with** the _DO-178C_ norm.